Linked List- is a sequence of Nodes that are connected/linked to each other.

 return False

-= n represents the number of nodes in the list.
+Big O of Time for includes would be O(n) = n represents the number of nodes in the list.

-= there is no additional space being used than what is already given to us with the linked list input.
+Big O of space for includes would be O(1) = there is no additional space being used than what is already given to us with the linked list input.

-Notation is a way of evaluating the performance of an algorithm.
+Big ONotation is a way of evaluating the performance of an algorithm.

 For linked lists there is two types of Big O equations to remember are O(1) and O(n).

-, which is to say that it doesn’t matter how many elements we have, or how huge our input is: it’ll always take the same amount of time and memory to run our algorithm.
+An O(1) function takes constant time, which is to say that it doesn’t matter how many elements we have, or how huge our input is: it’ll always take the same amount of time and memory to run our algorithm.

-, which means that as our input grows (from ten numbers, to ten thousand, to ten million), the space and time that we need to run that algorithm grows linearly.
+An O(n) function is linear, which means that as our input grows (from ten numbers, to ten thousand, to ten million), the space and time that we need to run that algorithm grows linearly.